schukinp/5_lang_frequency/README.md

 # Frequency Analysis of Words

-Script prints most frequently used words
+Script prints the most frequently used words in a text file

 # Project Goals